mennovanslooten/underscore-observe/readme.md

 // For example, take any array: var a = ['zero', 'one', 'two', 'trhee'];

-// Add an observer function to that array:
+// Add a generic observer function to that array:
 _.observe(a, function() {
     alert('something happened');
 });